RobotLeopard86/Jaguar/docs/spec.md

 * All floating-point values are encoded in accordance with the IEEE 754 LE standard

-* While Jaguar can be used to encode hierarchical data, it is worth nothing that **Jaguar is not an object tree**; it is fundamentally a data stream system and has no concept of a top-level tree or DOM
+* While Jaguar can be used to encode hierarchical data, it is worth noting that **Jaguar is not an object tree**; it is fundamentally a data stream system and has no concept of a top-level tree or DOM

+* In cases where decoders declare the stream invalid and terminate decoding, they **must** allow for the consuming application to reposition the stream and continue parsing assuming the new location is valid data

 ## 1. Values and Data
 A Jaguar stream is fairly simple conceptually.
 It is simply a continued stream of multiple `Value`s.